syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-set-up-a-datasource-to-the-grouping-grid.md

 ---
 layout: post
-title: How to set up a datasource to the grouping grid | Windows Forms | Syncfusion
+title: Set up a datasource to grouping grid in WinForms | Syncfusion
-description: How to set up a datasource to the grouping grid
+description: Learn here all about how to set up a datasource to the grouping grid of Syncfusion Windows Forms GridGroupingControl and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

+# Set up a datasource to grouping grid in WinForms GridGroupingControl

+This page explains how to Set up a datasource to grouping grid in Windows Forms GridGroupingControl and more details.

-# How to set up a datasource to the grouping grid
+## How to set up a datasource to grouping grid in Windows Forms GridGroupingControl

 You can set a datasource to GroupingGrid using the following code.